Last updated on February 13th, 2021 at 08:29 am

-The amphitheatre was divided into a lower and an upper tier.
+The theatre was divided into a lower and an upper tier.
 In order for the audience to move around, several corridors separated the rows of seats into smaller sections.
 The theatre’s design, which was unique in Greece, aimed to enhance the viewing experience.
-As for its world famous acoustics, they still impress visitors in this day and age.
+As for its world-famous acoustics, they still impress visitors in this day and age.

 Excavation works in the ancient theatre of Epidaurus began in 1881.
 Extensive restoration works have been performed, and the ancient theatre is almost fully recovered.
 Since 1954, it has been used for various open-air performances.